domRiddle/ASF/Statistics.md

 ## Usage of data

-Your SteamID, Avatar, ASF 2FA status, SteamTradeMatcher status and MatchEverything status is being used for our **[public database of ASF-powered SteamTradeMatcher bots with ASF 2FA](https://asf.justarchi.net/STM)**.
+Your SteamID, Avatar, automated trading (API key + ASF 2FA) status, SteamTradeMatcher status and MatchEverything status is being used for our **[public database of ASF-powered SteamTradeMatcher bots with ASF 2FA](https://asf.justarchi.net/STM)**.

 ---